martindrlik/play/README.md

 # play

-Play is a http server that enables creating API by uploading go file.
+Play is a http server that enables creating API by uploading a Go file.

 ## api

 ### /upload/{specified/path}

 Uploads Go file and makes it ready for use on path /specified/path.

-If the {specified/path} starts with `notify/` calling this API will also produced path to configured kafka topic.

-If the {specified/path} starts with `subscribe/` API will be called by any message pulled from configured kafka topic (`-kafka-consumer-topic`).

 ## Example